Italian Renaissance domes: Michelangelo

 The Medici Chapel in Florence was designed by Michelangelo and built between 1521 and 1534.

 Michelangelo inherited the project to design the dome of St. Peter's basilica in 1546.
 It had previously been in the hands of Bramante (with Giuliano da Sangallo and Fra Giovanni Giocondo) until 1514, Raphael Sanzio (assisted by Giuliano da Sangallo and Fra Giovanni Giocondo) until 1520, and Antonio da Sangallo the Younger (with Baldassare Peruzzi), whose work was disrupted by the sack of Rome in 1527.
 The design had been altered by Giuliano da Sangallo from being hemispherical to being 9 meters taller, segmental, and ribbed, and he had strengthened the piers and completed building the pendentives.

 Michelangelo redesigned the dome to have two shells, a mostly brick internal structure, and three iron chains to resist outward pressure.
 His dome was a lower, hemispherical design.
 He further strengthened the piers by eliminating niches in them and the internal spiral staircase.
 Michelangelo obtained a decree from Pope Julius III that threatened an interdiction against anyone who altered his design, completed construction of the base for the drum by May 1558, and spent November 1558 to December 1561 creating a detailed wooden model.
 Construction of the drum was completed a few months after he died in 1564.
 Sixteen pairs of columns project out between sixteen windows in the drum to act as buttresses, and are aligned with the sixteen ribs of the dome and the paired columns of the lantern.
-An artist and sculptor, rather than an engineer, Michelangelo's did not create full engineering plans for the dome and his model lacked construction details.
+An artist and sculptor, rather than an engineer, Michelangelo did not create full engineering plans for the dome and his model lacked construction details.
 The dome of St. Peter's basilica was later built by Giacomo della Porta and Domenico Fontana.